FAQ's: Your Questions Answered

 While it is decided that pharmacists are professionals and governed by the two-year statute of limitations specified by Fla.
 Stat. § 95.11(4)(a), this specific statute does not contain repose or fraudulent concealment language.
 In Berisford v.
 Jack Eckerd Corp., 667 So.
 2d 809 (Fla.
 4th DCA 1996), the concept of fraudulent concealment in application to a professional negligence claim concerning a pharmacy misfiling a prescription was first discussed.
 Specifically, plaintiff’s wife died of liver failure on November 13, 1989.
 More than two years after the wife’s death, her husband filed an action against the pharmacy, claiming that it had negligently provided the decedent with numerous refills of a prescription drug without authorization from the treating physician.
 The Fourth District Court of Appeal immediately acknowledged that the professional statute of limitations two-year period for pharmacists, as well as the two-year wrongful death statute of limitations, would bar the claim based on the timing of the action.
 However, the Fourth District tolled the time for a factual dispute regarding the fraudulent concealment doctrine and its application to the statute of limitations for a pharmacist.

 Has someone in your family been a victim of pharmacist negligence?
 Do you have questions concerning the time you have to file a claim?
-Issues concerning statute of limitations on different malpractice claims are sometimes not clear.
-You need a qualified, experienced law firm to insure your claim is brought forward in a timely manner.
-You need the Law Firm of Dan Newlin & Partners to help you through this difficult time.
-In a free phone call, Dan Newlin & Partners can explain how long you have to bring a claim for different malpractice claims, and identify the particular facts in your case that could create exceptions to the general rule.
+Issues concerning the statute of limitations on different malpractice claims are sometimes not clear.
+You need a qualified, experienced law firm to ensure your claim is brought forward in a timely manner.
+You need Dan Newlin Injury Attorneys to help you through this difficult time.
+In a free phone call, Dan Newlin Injury Attorneys can explain how long you have to bring a claim for different malpractice claims, and identify the particular facts in your case that could create exceptions to the general rule.
 Call us now at (407) 888-8000 and get all the information you need to bring a successful claim for your injuries.
-Don’t wait, time is of the essence.
+Don’t wait; time is of the essence.